-It didn't matter what gifts we had brought-there was no questioning of motive.
+didn't matter what gifts we had brought-there was no questioning of motive.
 We were trusted.
 We felt, too, the glorious We felt, too, the glorious release from city pressures which comes in the Northern bush.
 How beautiful to be here among friends, to feel this love and to sense the joy.

 Then I wondered: was I alone in my feelings?
+Was it because I had been here many times before and was remembered by distribution nere and up and down the river.

-Was it because I had been here many times before and was remembered by many?
-I watched and listened to those making their first trip to those making their first trip
+I had been here many times before and was remembered by many?
+I watched and listened to those making their first trip

-They too seemed wholly at one with the people and place, marveling at the willingness to be helpful, at the 18 layworkers be helpful, at the 18 layworkers who come to give a year of service without compensation, at the mountain of gifts being carted inside for sorting and distribution here and up and down the river.
+They too seemed wholly at They too seemed wholly at one with the people and place, marveling at the willingness to be helpful, at the 18 layworkers who come to give a year of service without compensation, at the mountain of gifts being carted inside for sorting and distribution here and up and down the river of Christmas joy.

 I was right.
 Something does happen here during this special season.
-Ordinary people from many places meet briefly and simply in the spirit of love and sharing.
+Ordinary people from many places meet briefly and simply in the spirit of love and charing. and sharing.

-And we have a precious bit of Christmas joy.
+And we have a precious bit